Licensure Concentrations in Early Childhood and Elementary Education

 Massachusetts License Areas: Early Childhood (Pre-K – Grade 2) and Elementary (Grades 1 – 6)

-The licensure concentrations in early childhood and elementary education meet the most recent regulations for licensure in the state of Massachusetts: A liberal arts degree combined with a concentration in either early childhood (PreK-grade 2) or elementary (grades 1-6) education.
-The elementary and early childhood programs have been approved by the Massachusetts Department of Elementary and Secondary Education.
-Upon graduation, students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many
+The licensure concentrations in Early Childhood and Elementary education meet the most recent regulations for licensure in the state of Massachusetts: A Liberal Arts degree combined with a concentration in either Early Childhood (PreK – Grade 2) or Elementary (Grades 1 – 6) Education.
+The Elementary and Early Childhood programs have been approved by the Massachusetts Department of Elementary and Secondary Education.
+Upon graduation, students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many other states.

-A declaration of a license area in either elementary or early childhood takes place in the second year of the program.
-At this point, individuals pursuing a license in early childhood education enroll in ED 207 Strategies of Teaching in the Early Childhood Classroom.
+A declaration of a license area in either Elementary or Early Childhood takes place in the second year of the program.
+At this point, individuals interested in teaching at the Elementary level take ED 220 Strategies of Teaching in the Elementary Classroom while those wishing to pursue a license in Early Childhood education enroll in ED 207 Strategies of Teaching in the Early Childhood Classroom.
 From then on, the program of study for the specific license is followed.
-In accordance with state regulations, the elementary education program of study incorporates specific courses in the arts and sciences with education classes such as ED 229 Literacy Methods and ED 400 Practicum and Seminar in Elementary Education.
-The early childhood program of study includes electives in the liberal arts, ED 221 Emergent Literacy Instruction, ED 308 Early Childhood Methods, and ED 401 Practicum and Seminar in Early Childhood Education.
+In accordance with state regulations, the Elementary Education program of study incorporates specific courses in the arts and sciences with education classes such as ED 229 Literacy Methods and ED 400 Practicum and Seminar in Elementary Education.
+The Early Childhood program of study includes electives in the liberal arts, ED 221 Emergent Literacy Instruction, ED 308 Early Childhood Methods, and ED 401 Practicum and Seminar in Early Childhood Education.
 Upon graduation, students apply for their Massachusetts license for the field in which they completed the practicum.

 Licensure Program Components

-In the junior year, early childhood and elementary education students participate in an intensive classroom experience as part of their methods courses.
-While enrolled in ED 301 Math Methods, ED 302 Science Methods, and ED 306 Social Studies Methods, students complete a semester-long field experience that includes observing overall classroom environment, implementing student designed learning experiences, and reflecting on best practice.
-In the alternate semester, juniors complete a semester-long field experience working with English language learners as part of their ED 330 Sheltered English
+In the junior year, Early Childhood and Elementary education students participate in an intensive classroom experience as part of their methods courses.
+While enrolled in ED 301 Math Methods, ED 302 Science Methods, and ED 306 Social Studies Methods, students complete approximately 75 hours of field experience including observing overall classroom environment, implementing student designed learning experiences, and reflecting on best practice.

-Students in early childhood or elementary education complete a full-semester practicum in their licensure field during the senior year.
-They are placed in local Massachusetts schools and closely supervised by a supervising practitioner and a program supervisor.
+Students in Early Childhood or Elementary education complete a full-semester practicum in their licensure field during the senior year.
+They are placed in local Massachusetts schools and closely supervised by a licensed cooperating teacher and a college supervisor.
 Weekly seminars bring all student teachers together with faculty who provide supervision and mentoring throughout the practicum.
-For those pursuing licensure in early childhood education, ED 401 Practicum and Seminar in Early Childhood consists of a semester-long practicum, including 100 hours in a pre-K or K classroom and 200 hours in a grade 1 or 2 classroom during their practicum.
+For those pursuing licensure in Early Childhood education, ED 401 Practicum and Seminar in Early Childhood consists of a minimum of 300 practicum hours, including 100 hours in a Pre-K or K classroom and 200 hours in a Grade 1 or 2 classroom during their practicum.
 At least one of these settings must include children with disabilities.
-Elementary education students complete ED 400 Practicum and Seminar in Education, including a semesterlong practicum in a grade 1-6 classroom.
+Elementary education students complete ED 400 Practicum and Seminar in Education, a 300-hour practicum in a Grade 1 – 6 classroom.

-ED 321 Junior Transitions is completed during the spring semester and is required of all juniors.
-Students will focus on the transition to the senior year field experiences of student teaching or semester-long internship.
-Particular attention is given to the Professional Standards for Teachers.
-Students develop a resume and discuss expectations for the practicum or semester internship.
-Cooperating teachers, principals, and other individuals visit class over the course of the semester to provide juniors with input on student teaching and other professional issues.
-At the end of the course, students receive their
+ED 321 Portfolio is completed during the spring semester and is required of all juniors.
+The class provides third year education students with a semester-long focus on the transition to the senior year with a focus on the semester long field experiences of student teaching and internship.
+Particular attention is given to the professional standards for teachers.
+Students develop a resume, write a philosophy of teaching statement, and create an electronic portfolio.
+Cooperating teachers, principals, and other individuals visit class over the course of the semester to provide juniors with input on student teaching, job-hunting, and other professional issues.
+At the end of the course, students receive their student teaching or internship placements for the fall semester and set up meetings with their cooperating teachers.

 School of Education seniors take EC 400 Senior Transition aimed at preparing students for job hunting in the field of education.
 Throughout the semester, seniors update their resumes, write cover letters, learn interview techniques, refine their professional teaching portfolio, participate in mock interviews with principals and superintendents, and attend education job fairs.
 Alumni return to campus to speak to graduating seniors about the first year of teaching, and guest lecturers present on applying to graduate school and managing a budget.
 By the end of the semester, seniors are fully immersed in their job search and prepared to enter the profession of teaching.